Puls Agency

 Platform shoes

 Platform shoes heightened the glam of the disco dresses.
 It pairs both disco dresses and bell-bottoms well.
-Men also wore platform shoes to match their dance partners wearing high heels.

 Hawaiian shirt